 Don’t be Fooled.

 Attachment is natural, even comforting at times, but as I just said, it has a price.
 If you are happy riding the emotional roller-coaster of life, by all means then, you can cling to your current temperament and feelings.
-But, if you want to experience deep and long lasting bliss, there is much you’ll have to let go.
+But, if you want to experience deep and long-lasting bliss, there is much you’ll have to let go of.
 And, the foundation of letting go is detachment.

 Unless you learn to practice detachment, it’s not possible to truly let go.
 When someone hurts you, for example, you may say that you’ve forgiven that person or that you have let go, but until you spiritually detach yourself from the offender, no letting go is possible.
-Their thoughts will still bother you, their memory will make you restless and their offense will continue to haunt you.
+The thought of them will still bother you, the memory of them will make you restless and the offense will continue to haunt you.
 You detach yourself and bingo, the pain starts to disappear.
 Why do we remain so attached when we know it brings us grief, you ask?

 Let me tell you how they catch monkeys in certain parts of South India to shed some light on attachment.

 In a time not long gone, monkeys would routinely destroy crops in the fields.
 The farmers, practicing compassion, wouldn’t just shoot the monkeys and kill them.
 They would catch them, and once caught, the monkeys were taken to the jungle where they were set free.
 But catching them wasn’t an easy task by any stretch of the imagination.
 These primates were agile, notorious and aggressive.
 And if you think rocket science is difficult then try catching a monkey (or do its mental equivalent — meditation).
 The farmers set up traps but realized that often the monkeys would lose their toes, fingers or sometimes a complete limb in those traps.
 The poor animal would cry out in pain and agony and be handicapped for the rest of its life.